You are here

 Your registrar maintains a public database of contact information for all of the domain names it maintains.
 This database is known as a WHOIS database, and it is available to be searched by members of the public in order to allow rapid resolution of technical problems and to permit enforcement of consumer protection, trademark, and other laws.
 Your domain name registration agreement with your registrar requires that you keep this information accurate and current.

-Registrars are required to send annual WDRP notices to all registrants of gTLD domain names (such as .COM, .ORG, .INFO, etc.).
-If you received one of these notices, it does not mean that someone complained about your site or your domain name.
-Although your registrar might contact you if it receives a complaint about your domain name, this would not be in the form of a WDRP notice.
+No. Annual WDRP notices are sent to all domain name registrants of gTLD domain names (such as .com, .org, .info, etc.).
+If you received one of these notices, it does not mean that someone complained about your website or your domain name.

 Because ICANN does not maintain WHOIS data, you will need to contact your registrar or reseller to update your contact information.
 If you lost your password or user name, only your registrar or reseller will be able to assist you.